bahlolab/XIBD/README.md

 ## Features

 * Estimates relatedness parameters for autosomes and the X chromosome
+* Computes identity coefficients for autosomes and the X chromosome
 * Detects genomic regions that are identical by descent (IBD) for autosomes and the X chromosome
 * Allows the user to select one of two models to infer IBD
 * Plots IBD segments for simple interpretation of results